One of our family's favorite Thanksgiving traditions is having each family member make an apple turkey.

 The general idea of apple turkeys is that we create something that - at least generally - resembles a turkey out of an apple, various kinds of candy and toothpicks.
 They look really cute and can be customized by children, grandchildren, niece and nephews to their hearts' content.
 These apple turkeys give the kids a chance to use their own creativity and ingenuity to make a creature that represents them and their own unique personality (or at least uses their favorite candies in a fun way).

 While mom is busy in the kitchen - or, in an extended family dinner while many people are busy in the kitchen or in setting the Thanksgiving dinner table, I gather the kids with me and make this fun and easy craft, which is fun to make and even more fun to eat at the end of the day.
 Apple turkeys have been a long standing tradition at our house for Thanksgiving Day.

 Time Required: About 15 minutes

 - Take one large red delicious apple and lay it on its side, with the smaller end to the right.

 - On the right end (smaller end of the apple), insert five toothpicks in a fan-type arrangement.

 - On the left (larger end of the apple), insert a toothpick even with the center toothpick on the opposite end.

-- On each toothpick of the fan you created on the smaller end of the apple, slide gum drops or small colored marshmallows so that they look like feathers.
+- On each toothpick of the fan you created on the smaller end of the apple, slide small colored marshmallows so that they look like feathers.